finos/common-domain-model/documentation/source/documentation.rst

 The key modelling principles that have been adopted to represent legal agreements are as follows:

-* Distinction between the document identification features (document name, publisher, identification, ...), which are represented through the ``LegalDocumentBase`` abstract class, and the elections, which are the content features and are represented through classes which are aligned with the legal agreement template which they meant to represent, an example of which being the ``CsaInitialMargin2016JapaneseLaw`` class, which represents the ISDA 2016 Japanese Law CSA for Initial Margin;
+* Distinction between the agreement identification features (agreement name, publisher, identification, ...), which are represented through the ``LegalAgreementBase`` abstract class, and the elections, which are the content features and are represented through classes which are aligned with the legal agreement template which they meant to represent, an example of which being the ``CsaInitialMargin2016JapaneseLaw`` class, which represents the ISDA 2016 Japanese Law CSA for Initial Margin;
-* Composite model, both as part of the ``LegalDocumentBase`` abstract class, which makes use of classes that are also used as part of the contract and lifecycle event components of the CDM (e.g. ``Party``, ``Identifier``, ``PartyRole``), and as part of the elective classes, with the above mentioned ``CsaInitialMargin2016JapaneseLaw`` class extending the ``CsaInitialMargin2016`` abstract class which specifies the elections that are common among the governing laws, and which in turn extends the ``Csa2016`` abstract class which specifies the elections that are common among the ISDA 2016 Initial Margin and Variation Margin CSA agreements;
+* Composite model, both as part of the ``Base`` abstract class, which makes use of classes that are also used as part of the contract and lifecycle event components of the CDM (e.g. ``Party``, ``Identifier``, ``PartyRole``), and as part of the elective classes, with the above mentioned ``CsaInitialMargin2016JapaneseLaw`` class extending the ``CsaInitialMargin2016`` abstract class which specifies the elections that are common among governing laws, and which in turn extends the ``Csa2016`` abstract class which specifies the elections that are common among the ISDA 2016 Initial Margin and Variation Margin CSA agreements;
-* Representation of the legal agreement elections, as opposed to the whole Language of those legal agreements.
-Similar to what has been done as part of the ISDA Create solution, such approach still provides the ability for CDM users to wrap those normalized elections into the corresponding legal agreement template, in order to provide a complete legal document;
+* Representation of the legal agreement elections, as opposed to their whole write-up.
+Similar to what has been done as part of the ISDA Create solution, such approach still provides the ability for CDM users to wrap those normalized elections into the corresponding legal agreement template, in order to provide a complete legal agreement;
 *  Focus on providing whenever possible a normalized data representation which can be digitally usable as such once projected through a machine executable language.
 Practically speaking, that means restricting the use of elections expressed in a ``string`` format whenever possible.
 To this effect, the CDM leverages the ISDA Create data representation, while also extends it in some cases by leveraging some of the work developed in 2013-14 as part of the FpML work to provide a digital representation of the Standard CSA.
 Notable examples of such approach are:

  * The ``EligibleCollateral`` class provides the ability to specify the eligible collateral in a comprehensive manner for the purpose of initial and variation margin, which can be directly useable digitally through the combination of an enumerated list of eligible assets (based upon the 2003 ISDA Collateral Asset Definitions), normalized maturity bands and agency rating notations;
  * The ``EligibilityToHoldCollateral`` class specifies the conditions under which a party and its custodian(s) are entitled to hold collateral in relation to the ISDA CSA for Variation Margin, through the combination of party terms that are specified through an enumeration, normalized custodian terms (see below) and/or the determination of countries in which such collateral can he held into;
  * The ``CustodianTerms`` class provides the ability to specify the requirements applicable to the custodian with respect to the holding of posted collateral through the combination of minimal assets and minimal rating considerations, or through the designation of a specific custodian.

-The Composite Elective Data Representation Paradigm
+The Elective Provisions
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^

 As already mentioned, the current CDM scope is limited to the ISDA 2016 CSA for Initial Margin and Variation Margin.
-Taking this context in consideration, this data representation is organised around 3 levels of composition:
+Taking this context in consideration, the data representation is currently organised around 3 levels of composition:

-* The ``Csa2016`` abstract class specifies the set of provisions that are common among governing laws and across Initial and Variation Margin templates:
+* The ``Csa2016`` abstract class specifies the set of provisions that are common among governing laws and across Initial and Variation Margin templates.
+It is expected that this abstract class will evolve as further vintages of the ISDA CSA are being modelled.

  .. code-block:: Java